-17 Rate changes, if any, will be implemented upon state and federal approval, with a projected implementation date of July 1, 2022; the Department will consider completing this recommendation in alignment with future budget requests.
+&lt;sup>17 Rate changes will be implemented upon state and federal approval, with a projected implementation date of July point the Department will evaluate the need to continue monitoring transportation data.

+1, 2022; the Department will consider completing this recommendation in alignment with future budget requests.
+The Department is currently collecting this data and will monitor for up to a minimum of 24 months, at which